Free SEO Course Offering Expert Training - Overestimating Domain Authority

 Value, on the other hand, is determined primarily by PageRank.
 Put simply, Jim Boykin recommending one of your blog posts, for example, is a greater indication of value than some nameless guy on 12lzafksaldf0234.wordpress.org mentioning you.

-According to a Google patent filed titled Adaptive computation of ranking, calculating relevance is more computationally intensive than calculating value:
+According to a Google patent filed in 2004 titled Adaptive computation of ranking, calculating relevance is more computationally intensive than calculating value:

 One approach to ranking documents involves examining the intrinsic content of each document or the back-link anchor text in parents to each document.
 This approach can be computationally intensive and often fails to assign highest ranks to the most important documents.
 Another approach to ranking involves examining the extrinsic relationships between documents, i.e. from the link structure of the directed graph…